I don’t need financial aid. I only want a student loan. Why do I have to fill out the FAFSA?

 I live in my own apartment, not with my parents.
 Why do I need to include my parents’ income on my FAFSA?

 The Department of Education has set guidelines for independence.
-To be considered independent and not include parents’ income a student must be:
+To be considered independent and not include parents’ income a student must meet at least one of the following conditions:

 - Be married